How To Get Rid of Furniture In Japan: An Easy Guide

 粗大ごみ (sodai gomi) is categorized as oversized garbage in Japan.
 Depending on your municipality in Japan, items that do not fit into the standard trash bag are considered oversized.

 As a general rule, any item over 30 cm in height, width, or depth is a good measurement for oversized items.
-Visit your city hall for more details about how to get rid of furniture and other sodai gomi.
+Your city hall's website for in-depth guidance on how to get rid of furniture and other sodai gomi.

 Leaving Japan? ✈️